charmbracelet/vhs/README.md

 Sleep 5s
 ```

-4. Save and exit the file
+Once you've written the commands to perform, save and exit the file.
+And, run

-5. Run VHS to generate the output (`demo.gif`)
+the VHS tool on the file.

 ```sh
 vhs < demo.tape
 ```

+All done!
+You should see a new file called `demo.gif` (or whatever you named
+the `Output`) in the directory.

+More examples are in the [`examples/`](https://github.com/charmbracelet/vhs/tree/main/examples) folder.

 ## Installation